ssoor/implgen/README.md

 implgen .
 Conn,Driver
 ```

-The `implgen` command is used to generate source code for a mock
+The `implgen` command is used to generate source code for a implement
-class given a Go source file containing interfaces to be mocked.
+class given a Go source file containing interfaces to be implemented.
 It supports the following flags:

-* `-source`: A file containing interfaces to be mocked.
+* `-source`: A file containing interfaces to be implemented.

 * `-destination`: A file to which to write the resulting source code.
 If you
     don't set this, the code is printed to standard output.

-* `-package`: The package to use for the resulting mock class
+* `-package`: The package to use for the resulting implement class
     source code.
 If you don't set this, the package name is `mock_` concatenated
     with the package of the input file.